a3rk/remix-gui-wallet/README.md

     This is the directory where Qt 5.x is installed on **your** system

-6. Grab an up-to-date copy of the remixwallet repository
+6. Grab an up-to-date copy of the remix-gui-wallet repository

   `git clone https://github.com/a3rk/remix-gui-wallet.git --recursive`

 7. Go into the repository

-  `cd remixwallet`
+  `cd remix-gui-wallet`

 8. Start the build